chenheinrich/Cosmo_Inference/README.md

 Then you can run chains (in debug mode add `-d` and to force removing existing chains add `-f`):

 `python3 scripts/run_chains.py ./inputs/chains_pars/ps_base_v27.yaml 1 -d -f -run_in_python`

+## Alternative install (under development): Docker

+From outside the container, you can run chains using:
+`docker run --rm chenheinrich/spherex:0.0.1`

+This requires you have the chains prepared, i.e. have a inverse covariance matrix on disk, etc. This step won't be needed once this becomes an installable likelihood, so the inverse covariance matrix will be automatically downloaded during installation.
+For now, run:

+`docker run --rm chenheinrich/spherex:0.0.1 python3 scripts/prep_chains.py ./inputs/chains_pars/ps_base.yaml`

+To run chains possibly with different commands:
+`docker run --rm chenheinrich/spherex:0.0.1 python3 scripts/run_chains.py ./inputs/chains_pars/ps_base.yaml 1 -d -f -run_in_python`